APmsj09/Japanese_Conjugation_App/README.md

 # Japanese_Conjugation_App
 A simple app I built to help me study Japanese conjugation.
+It's still a work in progress.